top of page

 Title: Exiting the Forest | Watercolour on Paper | 30cm x 40cm

-As a neurodivergent adult my sketchbook practice has become instrumental in navigating a path to freedom for ideas.
-Sometimes I scribble, create coloured patterns or desire just to see paint bleed together!
-On other days there are fragments of ideas.
-I don't over think my sketchbook work.
-I don't pre draw or plan I just do them.
-They're are my sketches.
-They're created in the moment, not to an outside stimulant like a landscape, but to an internal landscape.
-The one that's wild and untamed.
+My sketchbook practice has become instrumental in navigating a path to freedom for ideas.
+Sometimes I scribble, create coloured patterns or sketch with inks and watercolours.
+Ideas come to me as waking daydreams and try not to over think them.
+They're created in the moment, not to an outside stimulant like a landscape, but to an internal landscape and dialogue.

 My sketchbook painting create valuable references for larger work whilst also providing me with a quick creative outlet for instant gratification of ideas, colour and form.